UMRnInside/RPi-arm64/README.md

 > Is the Order a Rabbit?

 ## Docker build

+0. if you prefer f2fs or xfce , you can just copy file from configExamples
 1. `cp rpi3_defconfig config`
 2. edit `config` on demand
 3. `./build_docker.sh`